Ciro Bustos: Bolivian Campaign

 After this first failure, Guevara formed a new guerrilla movement which was established in Ñancahuazú, Bolivia, and which was known as the Ejército de Liberación Nacional de Bolivia (ELN) or the Guerrilla de Ñancahuazú.
-This group begain to operate in mid-1966 in an area in the south of the Santa Cruz Department, by orders of Guevara and under his direct command beginning in November of that year, with the objective of taking power.
+This group began to operate in mid-1966 in an area in the south of the Santa Cruz Department, by orders of Guevara and under his direct command beginning in November of that year, with the objective of taking power.
 Bolivia was governed by the dictatorship imposed by general of the Bolivian Air Force René Barrientos after having ousted president-elect Víctor Paz Estenssoro, by means of the coup d'état of 4 November 1964.

 At the end of 1966 Guevara requested the collaboration of Bustos again, who met up in La Paz with Régis Debray, French Marxist journalist and author, and together they traveled to Ñancahuazú, where Guevara ordered Bustos to establish a support network in Argentina and to recruit people aligned with Marxist ideology.

 On 20 April 1967, Bustos, Régis Debray and English journalist George Andrew Roth, were detained by a patrol of the Bolivian Army in the city of Muyupampa, subjected to interrogation and torture with assistance of members of the CIA, judged and condemned to thirty years in prison, of which they only served four before being granted amnesty in 1970 by president Juan José Torres.